secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 *How to Apply:*

 - Team members must email the Absence Management team `leaves@gitlab.com` as soon as possible to notify them of the first date of leave and, if possible, the end date of their leave.
-- Team members must select `Mandatory Civilian Service` in Time Off by Deel to ensure that statutory entitlements are properly tracked.
+- Team members must select `Military Leave` in Workday to ensure that statutory entitlements are properly tracked.

 For more information related to this policy, please reivew the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/other-types-of-leave/defence-force-volunteers/)